PortiESP/GraphVizz/docs/dev-notes.md

 This file is intended to provide information that helps developers understand the project structure, how certain features work, and how to contribute to the project.

+> See also the README files of the `graph-manager` and `canvas-component` for more information about the code located in those folders.

 # Examples

 The examples page `/examples` contains a list of templates that demonstrate how to use the GraphVizz Tool.